techidaily/site-win-howtos/source/_posts/understanding-and-addressing-the-problem-what-does-a-red-x-mean-on-my-connection-icon.md

 </a>
 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2118319/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-6. Reboot your Windows 10 and use Bluetooth to connect your device with Windows 10 to see if it works.

 ### Solution 2: Reinstall your Bluetooth driver